This article shows you the summarised results of all the back tests of a free cash flow yield investment strategy I could find.

 Using a high free cash flow yield investment strategy makes a lot of sense because it is a “clean” valuation ratio you can use to find undervalued companies.

-There is not much management can do to manipulate these numbers, except through outright fraud – this means it is a good way to value a company.
+There is not much management can do to manipulate these numbers, except through outright fraud – this means it is a great way to value a company.

 What is free cash flow and free cash flow yield